top of page

 Making the Salve

-You’ll need an old pot or pan and a clean old jar or glass measuring cup for this part.
+For this part, you’ll need an old pot or pan and a clean old jar or glass measuring cup.
 It is unlikely you will ever get it fully clean again, so don’t use any of your everyday items.

 Fill your pot with 1” to 2” of water and carefully lower your jar with the salve mixture into the water.
 You are essentially creating a double boiler.
 Heat on low, stirring often until all of the wax has melted.